mega-mace/mega-mace.github.io/reviews/reviews-n-to-r.md

 ## Portal 2

 Portal 2 is pretty much everything that made the first game great, but bigger.
 Just not too big... it's still a compact 10ish hours, but better to never overstay your welcome.
 The thing I actually remember most about Portal 2 is the world design, where you gradually ascend up layers of Aperture's history.
 It's super cool, as each one has a distinctive design, and is the kind of concept that could only work right in a video game.
 Of course there are plenty of new puzzles and mechanics, but the impact of seeing the portal gun (not to mention a rogue AI) is certainly diminished quite a bit the second time around.
 Nonetheless, it still has a ton of novelty and charm.
-If I had to rank the games on this list against each other, I'm not sure it would land super high sentimentally as a _favorite_, but the Portal games are so unique as to be among the most _essential_.
+If I had to rank my most cherished games against each other, I'm not sure it would land super high sentimentally as a _favorite_, but the Portal games are so unique as to be among the most _essential_.

 ## Ratchet and Clank (2016)

 Amazingly, the first R&C game I ever played was the newest, 2021's Rift Apart.
 Ironically, there's a chance I might enjoy one of the earlier R&C games more, as playing R&C 2016 wasn't different _enough_, good or bad, to feel like much more than a stripped down version of Rift Apart.
-Nonetheless, it was a nice little short game to break up all the scary and gory Resident Evils, so I accomplished my goal playing it.
+Nonetheless, it is nice to have a short and simple game to mix things up with, and this wasn't a bad choice.
 It's mindless action in a good way.
-The part that stood out to me most was there were some more flying vehicle sections than Rift Apart, so that is one nice thing.
+One nice thing that stood out to me most was there were some more flying vehicle sections than Rift Apart.

 ## Rayman Legends